 Choosing an earthquake sensor is not straightforward.
 There are dozens of accelerometers and velocity sensors on the market, and picking one that meets your needs can be confusing.
 We have used many different sensors over the decades, so let us help you understand them a little better.

-The Gecko seismograph is, at its core, simply a data logger that records voltage.
-That voltage comes from seismic sensors – there are dozens and dozens of them on the market, and the Gecko supports them all.
+The current generation Gecko seismograph is, at its core, simply a data logger that records voltage.
+That voltage comes from seismic sensors, and the Gecko supports sensors from all manufacturers.

 The Importance of Resolution

 The main technological difference between a seismograph and other environmental monitoring data loggers is the combination of low noise, high resolution, wide input signal range, and how quickly it can sample data points.

 Think of the difference in signal quality like video screen resolution – most environmental data loggers have about 16-bits of resolution, which is about the number of pixels on a Nintendo Game Boy screen.
 A seismograph has 24-bit resolution, which is equivalent the number of pixels on a modern high end television.
 You can still see a picture on both screens, but the detail and clarity of the high resolution system is in another league.

 Seismic data loggers need to be able to differentiate between just a few “pixels” of signal to see ground motion from very small or very distant earthquakes, but they also need to be able to fully capture big signals millions of time larger during large/nearby earthquakes.
 This is why a low noise data logger with a wide dynamic range like the Gecko is critical to taking full advantage of whatever sensor you choose to connect.